 - Cryptocurrencies are no longer supported by the team and other parties that may influence the project.

 - The project will stop or is likely to cease operation within the foreseeable future.

 - The project must be in a state of bankruptcy, procedure for winding-up, insolvency or other relationships against part of the assets.

-- Low liquidity for an undisclosed period of time.
+- Low liquidity during an unspecified period.

-- Quality and level of development activity.
+- Quality and level of development activities.

 - Level of public communication and activity.